Joachim Alva: History

+An early advocate of planning, the public sector, nationalised banking and state control over major industries, he condemned France's napalm bombing of Indo-China and staunchly supported the Vietnamese cause.
+In 1962, Alva led on India's attempts for closer ties with China, meeting Mao Zedong and Zhou Enlai in Beijing.

+In 1952, Violet was elected to the Rajya Sabha making her and Joachim the first couple to be elected to Parliament under adult franchise.

 The Government of India issued a stamp commemorating the couple in November 2008.

 Personal life

 Joachim and Violet Alva had two sons, Niranjan and Chittaranjan, and a daughter, Maya.

 The couple were close associates of Khin Kyi, Burma's ambassador to India from 1960, widow of Burmese nationalist General Aung San.
-The late Henry F. Grady, the first US Ambassador to India, was godfather to Maya.